Studying in Albania:

 Types of higher education in Albania:

-All universities and academies give diplomas of university level (bachelor degree).
+All universities and academies give diplomas of university level (bachelor’s degree).

-- Foreign students have the same procedures, like Albanian students.
+• Foreign students have the same procedures, as Albanian students.

-- They must have an exam on Albanian language.
+• They must have an exam in the Albanian language.

 English language preparation for studying in Albania:

-Pupils have to develop their academic English language skills in order to meet the English language requirements at Albanian universities for international students.
+Pupils must develop their academic English language skills in order to meet the English language requirements at Albanian universities for international students.

 The Academic Year:

-- The duration of academic year is from 38 – 42 weeks.
+• The duration of the academic year is from 38 – 42 weeks.

 RENT PER MONTH:

-and outside city centre you can expect to pay 90 € to 170 €.
+and outside the city centre you can expect to pay 90 € to 170 €.

-For three-bedroom apartment in the city centre, the average rent per month range from 200- 500 €.
+For a three-bedroom apartment in the city centre, the average rent per month ranges from 200- 500 €.